AnndyyRobles/Taskify.ai/README.md

 - A professional code viewer provides syntax highlighting, theme switching, and copy/download functionality
 - All generated code is accessible through the file sidebar

+## Core Functions

+The application's functionality is powered by these key mechanisms:

+### createNewSubchat()
+- Creates a new subchat connected to a parent chat
+- Automatically generates a summary of the parent chat
+- Stores this summary as `parentContext` for reference by the subchat
+- Ensures the subchat has access to all relevant information from its parent

+### sendMessage()
+- Handles message sending for both main chats and subchats
+- For subchats: includes the parent context in API requests to maintain continuity
+- Updates the chat's state with user messages immediately while waiting for AI response
+- Manages the typing indicator and error handling

+### extractCodeBlocks()
+- Detects code snippets in AI responses using regex pattern matching
+- Parses language information from markdown code block syntax
+- Creates structured data objects for each code block
+- Enables proper rendering and interaction with code in the UI

+### getActiveChat()
+- Returns the currently active chat or subchat based on selected IDs
+- Determines whether to display main chat or subchat content
+- Ensures the right files and context are available for the current view

+### Context Update Flow
+When a new message is sent to a main chat:
+1. The message is processed and the AI response is received
+2. The main chat's message history is updated
+3. A new summary is created containing all messages
+4. This summary is propagated to all subchats as their `parentContext`
+5. All subchats now have access to the latest information from the parent

+When a new message is sent to a subchat:
+1. The system retrieves the parent context
+2. This context is included as a system message to the AI
+3. The AI's response is tailored to the subchat while maintaining awareness of the main conversation
+4. Only the subchat's message history is updated, keeping the main chat clean

 ## Installation

 ```bash